 Proctorio is basically malware/spyware, isn’t it?

 No. Spyware indicates that the program is secretly stealing information from the owner of the device without the user knowing.
-Proctorio displays details of all permissions that are required to access a Proctorio exam before entering the exam.
-You can uninstall the browser extension after the exam (you'll need to re-install it before your next Proctorio exam).
-See instructions on uninstalling extensions from Chrome.
+Proctorio displays details of the permissions required to access a Canvas quiz with Proctorio enabled before entering the exam.
+You can uninstall the browser extension after the exam (you'll need to re-install it before your next Proctorio-enabled exam).
+Please refer to browser documentation for disabling or uninstalling extensions from the browser.